Home

 Examples from the exhibition

-The picture titles correspond to those in the 1882 catalogue.
+The image titles correspond to those in the 1882 catalog.
+(Today, some titles are different.)

 Gustave Caillebotte